Birds of a Feather *

-Birds of a Feather was formed in response to the need for meeting places for pilots and cockpit crewmembers where the subjects of addiction to alcohol or drugs might be discussed with impunity and anonymity.
-The cultural bias concerning these subjects has prevented many pilots in the past from seeking advice in this area.
-Birds of a Feather intends to address, in an atmosphere of support, the facts--in that the members are alcoholic themselves and have a means whereby productive lives in their chosen profession can be maintained.
+Birds of a Feather was formed in response to the need for meeting places for pilots and cockpit crewmembers where the subject of addiction to alcohol might be discussed with impunity and anonymity.
+The cultural bias concerning this subject has prevented many in the past from seeking advice.

 BIRDS OF A FEATHER